ADGEfficiency/course-starter-python/neuapp/blog/make.md

 </center>
 <br />

+Our ingestion step creates raw data, and our cleaning step creates clean data.

 We can look at the same pipeline in terms of the dependency between the data artifacts & source code of our pipeline - with dependency flowing from right to left:

 <center>